 Try This Instead

-Treat your productivity apps like you would a big purchase (like a car): Research which app is best for you, weigh the pros and cons of that app, and be ready to focus on improving your use of that app over time.
+Treat your productivity apps for you, weigh the pros and cons of that app, and be ready to focus on improving your use of that app over time.

 For example, pretend you’re in the market for a great document organizing app.
 Spend some time searching for applications people recommend (and don’t recommend), research the particular specs of those apps, and when you finally download, schedule time to read more about how to get the most out of this one app.